 First, you should know that it is not bad to take the MCAT again.
 There are thousands of students that retake the exam each year and many go on to attend medical school.
-That begin said, the AAMC has set limits on the number of times you can take the exam but the limitations are quite generous.
-You can take the MCAT up to three times in one year, four times in a two-year span, and seven times in a lifetime.
+That being said, the AAMC has set limits on the number of times you can take the exam but the limitations are quite generous.
+You can take the MCAT up to three times in one year, four times in a two-year span, and seven times in a lifetime, according to AAMC

 How Many Times Should I Take the MCAT?

 Students that find the AAMC’s limits problematic generally need to take some time to think about what they are doing before rushing to sign up for another test date.
 This is because taking the MCAT too many times does not reflect well on your medical school application.
 If you’re looking for additional material to help study and avoid taking the test again, consider Magoosh’s MCAT prep!

 Basically, you should take the MCAT no more than three times.
 It’s not that students have not been accepted after taking the exam four or five times.
 Instead, it’s that your chances of admissions just start to drop considerably after taking the exam more than three times.
 One reason for this is the even more strict limitations placed on the USMLE exams that you take in medical school.
 If you get a passing score, you cannot retake the exam no matter how low the passing score is.
 If you retake the MCAT many times, admissions committee members start to wonder how many times you will have to take the USMLE exams.
 Your goal with the MCAT then is to take it as few times as possible.
 Three times is considered reasonable by most medical school admissions committees.